Romance Scams on Social Media: How They Work and How to Escape

 Conduct a Reverse Image Search

 Save the profile photographs of anyone you meet online and conduct a reverse image search using Google Images or TinEye.
 If the photographs appear on other websites under a different name or in contexts inconsistent with what the person has told you about themselves — modelling portfolios, other social media profiles, stock image libraries — this is a strong indicator of a romance scam.
 Many romance scam operations use the same sets of stolen photographs across multiple fake profiles, making reverse image search a highly effective identification tool.
+Note that AI-generated faces will not appear in reverse image searches — a clean search is no longer proof of authenticity.

 Talk to Someone You Trust